RogerPerez/breakingbad/README.md

     - Translations: it contains the translations documents, each language in his own folder.

 Styles folder: Contains the .scss files, all .scss files must be imported in "globals.scss", which is imported in \_app.js

+Cypress is used for testing, use:

+"npx cypress open"

+using yarn

+"yarn run cypress open"

+to open cypress, test are in cypress/e2e/spec.cy.js

 #### Environment